rorywalsh/cabbage_v1_old/Docs/combobox.md

 **value(val)** val sets the initial state of the widget

 **populate("filetype", "dir")** This will auto-populate the combobox with a set of files from a given directory.
 Users should specify the file type and the directory to look in.
 If using a combobox to recall previously recorded preset snapshots you must specify a filetype of "\*.snaps".
 When using the populate() identifier you do not need to use the items() identifier.
 If no directory is specified, Cabbage will look in the current working directory.
-See <<presets, Presets>> <<filebutton, Filebutton>>
+See [Presets](./presets.md)

 **caption("caption")** This identifier lets you place your widget within a groupbox. "caption" is the text that will appear on groupbox.
 This identifier is useful for naming and containing widgets.